MassDotMoney/nested-ledger-plugin/README.md

 To be able to print while debugging, comment the macro `#define PRINTF(...)` in line 126 in `/opt/*-secure-sdk/include/os.h`.

-*Note: Uncomment it when the plugin is ready for deployment.*

 Find more info about `PRINTF` and debugging [here](https://developers.ledger.com/docs/nano-app/debug/#printf-macro).

 # Running the tests: